RoseauTechnologies/Roseau_Load_Flow/doc/models/Bus.md

 ## Definition

-It represents a node in the network that other elements (loads, lines, transformers, voltage sources...) can connect to.
+It represents a multi-phase node in the network that other elements (loads, lines, transformers, voltage sources...) can connect to.
+A bus is a placeholder point where we want the voltage to be computed during the load flow.

 ```{image}  /_static/Bus.svg
 :alt: Bus diagram